QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: One Algorithm Analysis

 \mysubsubsection{PIBT.} \Cref{fig:PIBT} shows the archive of maps of PIBT.
 The success rate of PIBT decreases with an increased number of obstacles and KL divergence.
 Similar to EECBS and CBS, PIBT performs poorly in maps with long corridors, such as Map (c).
 With a similar number of obstacles and smaller KL divergence, we can find easy maps for PIBT.
 They have large chunks of empty spaces with few corridors.
-Map (a) is one such example.
+Map (a) is an example.
 In the middle of the archive, we observe maps with success rates of around 50\%.
 They usually have long corridors and one-entry spaces.
 Map (d) is an example.
 In the bottom left corner, we find Map (b), which has many one-entry spaces but fewer obstacles, achieving a success rate of 100\%.
-Overall, PIBT can efficiently solve maps that include long corridors and one-entry spaces if given sufficient space.
+Overall, PIBT can efficiently solve maps that include long corridors and one-entry spaces with sufficient space.

 \mysubsubsection{LTF.} \Cref{fig:LTF} shows the archive of maps for LTF.
 Similar to PIBT, LTF performs worse with more obstacles and higher KL divergence, as shown in Map (a).
 Similar to challenging maps for CBS, EECBS, and PIBT, Map (a) contains long corridors.
 With fewer obstacles, LTF performs poorly on maps with many one-entry spaces, such as Map (b) and Map (d).
 These two maps contain different numbers of obstacles, but they have similar patterns of one-entry spaces.
-On the other hand, LTF performs better with fewer obstacles.
-These maps possess large chunks of empty spaces, such as Map (c).
+On the other hand, LTF performs better with fewer obstacles with large chunks of empty spaces, such as Map (c).

 \mysubsubsection{Validation Results.} We only evaluate each map by running $N_e = 5$ MAPF instances during the QD search.
-To further validate our observations about the hardness of the maps, we additionally present \emph{validation results} in \Cref{tab:200-validation} of \Cref{appen:validation} by running 200 MAPF instances in the selected maps.
-The results validate the hardness of the maps.
+To further validate our observations on the hardness of the maps, we additionally present \emph{validation results} in \Cref{appen:validation} by running 200 MAPF instances on the selected maps.

+\mysubsubsection{On the Generation of Larger Maps.} To demonstrate that QD-MAPPER can evaluate MAPF algorithms by generating maps larger than 32 $\times$ 32, we further extend our evaluation by generating maps with a size of 64 $\times$ 64 using PBS and PIBT. \Cref{fig:PBS_64_64} shows the results of PBS.
+The results of PIBT are shown in \Cref{appen:64}.
+Both archives have a similar distribution compared to experiments of generating benchmark maps with a size of 32 $\times$ 32.